intel-retail/loss-prevention/README.md

     cat benchmark/metrics.csv
     ```

-#### 4. Run Custom Workloads
+#### 4. Run Different Workloads

++ Automated Self Check Out

++ Custom Workloads

   The application is highly configurable via JSON files in the `configs/` directory

     **To try a new camera or workload:**
     1. Edit `configs/camera_to_workload.json` to add your camera and assign workloads.
     2. Edit `configs/workload_to_pipeline.json` to define or update the pipeline for your workload.
     3. (Optional) Place your video files in the appropriate directory and update the `fileSrc` path.
     4. Re-run the pipeline as described above.

     ##### ⚙️ Configuration
     - **`camera_to_workload.json`**: Maps each camera to one or more workloads.
 To add or remove a camera, edit the `lane_config.cameras` array in this file.
 Each     camera entry can specify its video source, region of interest, and assigned workloads.
-    - Example:
+      Example:
       ```json
       {
         "lane_config": {